Digicreon/Dispak/README.md

 There is two (non-mutually exclusive) ways to manage these files: Using symlink, and copying files to Amazon S3.

 #### Symbolic links
-You can define a list of symbolic links in the [configuration file](#39-configuration-file).
+You can define a list of symbolic links in the [configuration file](#311-configuration-file).
 These links will be created during the tag installation process.
-In fact, you define the target of each link (usually a directory but it can be a file), and the directory where these links are giong to be created.
+In fact, you define the target of each link (usually a directory but it can be a file), and the directory where these links are going to be created.
 The created links are named with the installed version's number.

 Example: Let's say your configuration file contains this line:
 ```shell